MtScience/PyLox/README.md

 ## Current state of the project

 PyLox is considered complete (chapter 13 of the book completed).
-Currently it's code is being simplified and optimized.
-Also, there is a plan to add a number of native functions and (possibly) modify the REPL to make it more comfortable to use.
+There is a plan to add a series of autotests and (possibly) modify the REPL to make it more comfortable to use.

 All variables, class attributes and functions are type-hinted, except where doing so would lead to circular imports.